ExPLoit: Extracting Private Labels in Split Learning: Experimental Setup for Prior Works

+We describe the experimental setup and evaluation methodology for the prior works used in our experiments.
+The Unsplit and Model Completion attacks both require a surrogate model.
+To have a fair comparison, we use the same surrogate model as ExPLoit (see Table~\ref{table:datasets}) for both of these attacks.

+\textbf{UnSplit Attack:} The UnSplit attack~\cite{unsplit} aims to learn the surrogate labels $\{y'\}$ and model parameters $\theta_{g'}$ by minimizing the mean square error loss between the original and the surrogate gradients using the following objective: $\min_{\theta_g', \{y'_i\}} MSE(\nabla_{z}L'_i, \nabla_{z}L_i)$.
+We use an Adam optimizer with a learning rate of 0.001 and train for 50 epochs.

+\textbf{Model Completion Attack:} Model completion attack~\cite{lia_vfl} trains the surrogate model using semi-supervised learning by using a small number of labeled embeddings $\mathcal{D}^l = \{z^l_i, y^l_i\}$ and unlabeled embeddings $\mathcal{D} = \{z_i\}$.
+We assume that the attacker has 4 labeled examples per class for the vision datasets and 50 examples per class for the Critio dataset.
+We use the parameters from the original paper ~\cite{lia_vfl} to perform semi-supervised learning.
+We set temperature T=0.8 for sharpening the predictions, $\lambda_u=50$ as the weight for the loss on the unlabeled dataset and $\alpha=0.5$ for MixUp.
+We train all the models for 100 epochs and report the accuracy by using the predictions of this trained model.

-The norm-based attack was proposed for the conversion prediction task, which is a binary classification problem with highly imbalanced classes.
-Since only a small fraction of ad-clicks result in a conversion (purchase), the negative class is far more likely compared to the positive class, with roughly $90\%$ of the labels being negative (0-labels).
-This imbalance results in the magnitude of the gradients being higher for the infrequent positive class and lower for the frequent negative class.
-This can be seen clearly from Figure~\ref{fig:norm_attackk}, which shows the distribution of gradient norms $\|\nabla_z L\|_2$ obtained during split learning for different epochs.
-The norm-based attack exploits this observation and uses it to infer the private labels in split learning.
+\textbf{Norm-Based Attack:} The norm-based attack uses the difference in the magnitude of gradient norms in imbalanced binary datasets to predict the private labels.
+This difference can be seen clearly from Fig.~\ref{fig:norm_attackk}, which shows the distribution of gradient norms $\|\nabla_z L\|_2$ obtained during split learning for different epochs of the conversion prediction model trained on the Criteo dataset.
+The norm-based attack exploits this difference in the gradient norms and uses it to infer the private labels in split learning.
 This attack uses a threshold T to classify the examples into positive and negative classes as follows:

 We sweep the value of $T$ and pick a threshold that gives the best accuracy value to report the Norm-based attack results in Section~\ref{sec:results}.
 Note that in a real attack setting, the adversary does not have the ability to check the accuracy for different values of $T$.
 Our goal in doing so is to understand the best possible accuracy that can be obtained with the Norm-based attack.